This blog post is applicable to IT managers & businesses,

 Have a Second Backup

-It is important to remember that any file or email not distributed before the Google apps account entirely deletes lost forever.
+It is important to remember that any file or email not distributed before the Google apps account entirely deletes will be lost forever.
 That is why it is so important to have a backup solution.
 Google only allows for recovery of files for up to 30 days and restoration can only go back to the original user.